patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 writing and thinking style was shaped under the idea that you should get it right once you put in on paper.

-He supposedly designed his algorithm for finding the shortest paths between nodes in a weighted graph (named after him as [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)) during a coffee break:
+He supposedly designed his algorithm for finding the shortest path between nodes in a weighted graph (named after him as [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)) during a coffee break: